-This past weekend we took the girls Zip-Lining in Parys.
+This past weekend we took the kids Zip-Lining in Parys.
 Parys is a small town on the banks of the Vaal River in the Northern Free State, South Africa.
 Parys has a huge variety of activities to offer, and the fact that it is only an hour’s drive from Johannesburg makes it an idea getaway option for families, friends, adventure seekers, corporate team building, and just about everyone.

 We actually live about an hour and a half from Parys in Central Free State, and have been there a few times, but this time we specifically booked to take the girls zip-lining.

 In August last year we took them on a canopy zip-lining expedition in the Drakensberg.
 They had a specific ‘run’ for little kids and both my girls LOVED it!
 Dad and the girls all did it but I abstained to be chief photographer and bag holder.
 (I refer back to My Goals for 2017 – point no. 1)

 My eldest is fearless, to the point that, as her mother, I experience a constant mix of emotions going from immensely proud to absolutely terrified!
 She is 5 and a 1/2 years old at the time of writing this!